Flash Sync Speed

 A narrow slit travelling across the image medium essentially means you cannot expose the whole image at one go.
 When the flash is fired (at higher speeds) only a part of the image is exposed (the part that was open when the flash was fired).
 The part that was already closed by the rear curtain (the top part for modern cameras) will have a black band.

-Sync Speed (FREE Video)
+Video: Sync Speed

 The solution is to always use a flash speed that is at least the same or slower than the shutter speed used.
 This way the flash will have more time to expose the whole of the image as the slit travels across the image medium.